 The onset of ulcerative lymphangitis in horses is variable and usually manifests as painful inflammation, nodules, and ulcers, especially in the region of the lower limb, or lameness and edematous swelling can extend up the entire limb.
 The exudate is odorless, thick, tan, and blood tinged.
 Usually, only one leg is involved.
 If the animal is not treated aggressively with antimicrobials, lesions and swelling usually progress and become chronic with relapses.

-In the southwestern USA, C pseudotuberculosis infection in horses is seasonal, with a peak incidence in summer and fall.
-Infection results in abscessation of the pectoral region or ventral abdominal region with secondary dissemination to internal organs.
-Clinical signs include diffuse or localized swellings, ventral pitting edema, ventral midline dermatitis, lameness, draining abscesses or tracts, fever, weight loss, and depression.
-Leukocytosis and neutrophilia may be present.
+Also, anemia, leukocytosis, neutrophilia, hyperfibrinogenemia, and increased serum amyloid A (SAA) and hyperglobulinemia (indicative of inflammation) are usually present.
 A marked or prolonged fever, anorexia, or weight loss indicates untoward sequelae such as deep or recurring abscesses, internal abscessation, or systemic infection with abortion.
 Abscesses can be large, up to 20 cm in diameter before rupturing, and take weeks to months to resolve.
 Weight loss, colic, splinted abdomen, or lethargy may be signs of internal abscesses.
 Dermatitis lesions are painful and mildly pruritic with alopecia, exudation, crusting, and ulceration.
 Nonhealing abscesses or wounds may be concurrently affected with cutaneous habronemiasis Cutaneous Habronemiasis in Animals Habronemiasis on the penis of a Quarter horse stallion.
 This intensely pruritic lesion should be differentiated from squamous cell carcinoma and other conditions via biopsy.
 Cutaneous habronemiasis... read more (“summer sores”).

 The bacteria enter via skin wounds by arthropod vectors such as stable flies, horn flies, and house flies, or by contact with contaminated fomites or soil.